Michigan synagogue attack was Hezbollah-inspired act of terrorism, FBI says - Local News 8

 After waiting in the synagogue’s parking lot for more than two hours, authorities said, Ghazali drove the truck far into the building – hitting a security officer – before the vehicle became wedged in a hallway.

 Security officers for the synagogue began exchanging gunfire with Ghazali, who eventually shot and killed himself inside the truck.
 During the chaos, the truck’s engine compartment caught fire and caused extensive damage to the building.
-The truck, officials said, was filled with explosives and flammable liquid believed to be gasoline.
+The truck was filled with over $2,000 of commercial-grade fireworks and about 35 gallons of gasoline, which he used to “enhance” the explosion, said Jennifer Runyan, the FBI’s special agent in charge in Detroit.

 No one else was killed.
 One of the temple’s lead security officers was injured after being hit by the vehicle.

+Gorgon added Ghazali was inspired by Hezbollah propaganda to carry out the attack.

+“This man acted under Hezbollah’s direction and control,” Gorgon said.
+“He intended to kill others, not just himself.”

-In the days after the attack, US officials said Ghazali was located in federal government databases as having connections to “known or suspected terrorists” associated with Iranian-backed terrorist group Hezbollah in Lebanon.
+In the days after the attack, US officials said Ghazali was located in federal government databases as having connections to “known or suspected terrorists” associated with Hezbollah.

 A week prior to the attack, members of Ghazali’s family in Lebanon – including two brothers – were killed in an Israeli airstrike as the US and Israel entered its second week of conflict with Iran.

-Planning for the attack began days beforehand, the FBI said, intensifying on March 9.
+Ghazali began planning for the attack days earlier, the FBI said, with his plans intensifying on March 9.
 A review of Ghazali’s online activity dating to January showed repeated searches for pro‑Hezbollah and Iranian news outlets, as well as videos related to gunfire and ammunition.

 Beginning March 9, the FBI said, he closely followed speeches and live coverage involving Hezbollah’s secretary general, Naim Qassem, along with reporting about an Iranian fatwa – a religious ruling concerning Islamic law – calling for total jihad against the US military.